Judge pauses Trump’s Jan. 6 case amid appeal to toss it

 Still, the matter could mean significant delays in a case where the government has fought any effort to bump back deadlines.

-Though the election is nearly a year away, it’s unclear how long the appeals process could take, and Chutkan noted that while her deadlines are “held in abeyance,” she may need to ultimately delay the trial.
+Though the election is nearly a year away, it’s unclear how long the appeals process could take, though the appeals court agreed later Wednesday to expedite the case.
+Chutkan noted that while her deadlines are “held in abeyance,” she may need to ultimately delay the trial.

 “If jurisdiction is returned to this court, it will — consistent with its duty to ensure both a speedy trial and fairness for all parties — consider at that time whether to retain or continue the dates of any still-future deadlines and proceedings, including the trial scheduled for March 4, 2024,” she wrote.